 The University has an agreement with the Central Shenandoah Planning District Commission (CSPDC) for the purposes of providing stormwater management site plan review to satisfy BMP 3.5.1.
-The CSPDC staff has two individuals currently provisionally certified as plan reviewers, one of which is a licensed professional engineer.
+Review is completed by certified individuals.

 5.15 MS4 Program Plan Comments